metatensor/metatrain/docs/src/architectures/nanopet.rst

 :param log_interval: Interval at which to log training metrics
 :param checkpoint_interval: Interval at which to save model checkpoints
-:param scale_targets: Whether to scale the targets to have unit standard deviation
-    across the training set during training.
+:param scale_targets: Whether to scale the targets to have unit standard deviation across the training set during training.
 :param fixed_composition_weights: Weights for fixed atomic contributions to scalar targets
 :param per_structure_targets: Targets to calculate per-structure losses for
+:param log_mae: Also logs MAEs in addition to RMSEs.
-:param log_mae: Whether to log the MAE (mean absolute error) of the model in addition to the RMSE
+:param log_separate_blocks: Whether to log the errors each block of the targets separately.
 :param loss: The loss function to use, with the subfields described in the previous section